wallit/wallit-php-sdk/README.md

-# iMoneza PHP API
+# Wallit PHP SDK

 [![Build Status](https://travis-ci.org/iMoneza/imoneza-php-api.svg?branch=master)](https://travis-ci.org/iMoneza/imoneza-php-api)
 [![Coverage Status](https://coveralls.io/repos/github/iMoneza/imoneza-php-api/badge.svg?branch=master)](https://coveralls.io/github/iMoneza/imoneza-php-api?branch=master)

-A PHP library to integrate iMoneza into your application.
+A PHP library to integrate Wallit into your application.

-Using your <http://imoneza.com> account, you can interact with all parts of the API using this library.
+Using your <https://wallit.io> account, you can interact with all parts of the API using this library.
 This library requires PHP 5.4+ and curl to be installed.

 ## Installation